flyx/nix-flakes-go-plugins/part3.md

 ## Final Words

-The topics explored in this article are quite complex.
+The topics we explored are quite complex.
-It is likely that there are flaws in it.
+It is likely that there are flaws in this article.
-If you have suggestions how to improve the article, you can use the GitHub repository's [issue tracker][11].
+If you have suggestions on how to improve it, you can use the GitHub repository's [issue tracker][11].

  [1]: https://github.com/Trundle/NixOS-WSL
  [2]: https://opencontainers.org